For more information on the COVID-19 vaccine, including booking details, please visit gov.bc.ca/getvaccinated or call 1-833-838-2323.

 We're all in this together; let's stay apart.

 In compliance with current PHOs, the City has reviewed all adult community centre and recreation programming (ages 19+).
-Currently, skating and swimming activities as well as low-intensity group exercise and individual sport and physical activity for adults is permitted.
+Currently, skating and swimming activities as well as individual sport and physical activity for adults is permitted.
+Masks are now mandatory at all times, including when exercising.
 Children and youth programs (under 19 years of age) are also permitted.